-- Family members, due to their close relationship to the refugee beneficiary of international protection, will normally be vulnerable to acts of persecution in such a manner that could be the basis for international protection.
-Provided they do not qualify or apply for international protection, for the purpose of maintaining family unity, they shall should be entitled to elaim a residence permit and the same rights accorded to beneficiaries of international protection.
+- (37b) In the interim period between the granting of international protection and the issuance of a residence permit, Member States should provide a beneficiary with a temporary document which ensures that he or she has effective access to rights related to information, free movement within the Member State that granted him or her protection, employment, education, recognition of qualification and validation of skills, social security, health care, access to accommodation and access to integration measures.
+Such a document should be issued as soon as possible following the granting of international protection. - [(38) Family members, due to their close relationship to the [...] beneficiary of international protection, will normally be vulnerable to acts of persecution in such a manner that could be the basis for international protection.
+Provided they do not qualify or apply for international protection, for the purpose of maintaining family unity, they [...] should be entitled to [...] a residence permit and the same rights accorded to beneficiaries of international protection.
 Without prejudice to the provisions related to maintaining family unity in this Regulation, where the situation falls within the scope of Directive 2003/86/EC on the right to family reunification and the conditions for reunification set out thereof are fulfilled, family members of the beneficiary of international protection who do not individually qualify or apply for such protection should be granted residence permits and rights in accordance with that Directive.
-This Regulation shall should be applied without prejudice to Directive 2004/38/EC. - (39) With a view to ascertaining whether beneficiaries of international protection are still in need of that protection, determining authorities should review the granted status when the residence permit has to be renewed, for the first time in the case of refugees, and for the first and second time in the case of beneficiaries of persons eligible for subsidiary protection, as well as when a significant relevant change in the beneficiaries' country of origin occurs as indicated by common analysis and guidance on the situation in the country of origin provided at Union level by the Agency and the European networks on country of origin information in accordance with Articles 8 and 10 of Regulation (EU) XXX/XX [Regulation on the European Union Agency for Asylum]9. - (40) When assessing a change of circumstances in the third country concerned, the competent authorities of the Member States shall should verify, having regard to the refugee's individual situation, that the actor or actors of protection in that country have taken reasonable steps to prevent the persecution, that they therefore operate, inter alia, an effective legal system for the detection, prosecution and punishment of acts constituting persecution and that the national concerned will have access to such protection if the refugee status ceases to exist.
+This Regulation [...] should be applied without prejudice to Directive 2004/38/EC. - (39) With a view to ascertaining whether beneficiaries of international protection are still in need of that protection, determining authorities should review the granted status [...] when a significant relevant change in the beneficiaries' country of origin occurs as indicated by common analysis and guidance on the situation in the country of origin provided at Union level by the Agency and the European networks on country of origin information in accordance with Articles 8 and 10 of Regulation (EU) XXX/XX [Regulation on the European Union Agency for Asylum]11.